Rank lower bounds on non-local quantum computation: Lower bounds from function rank

 \subsection{\texorpdfstring{$f$}{TEXT}-BB84 bounds}

-\begin{definition} A \textbf{qubit $f$-BB84} task is defined by a choice of Boolean function $f:\{ 0,1\}^{2n}\rightarrow \{0,1\}$, and a $2$ dimensional Hilbert space $\mathcal{H}_Q$.
+We first define the $f$-BB84 task formally. \begin{definition} A \textbf{qubit $f$-BB84} task is defined by a choice of Boolean function $f:\{ 0,1\}^{2n}\rightarrow \{0,1\}$, and a $2$ dimensional Hilbert space $\mathcal{H}_Q$.
 Inputs $x\in \{0,1\}^{n}$ and system $Q$ are given to Alice, and input $y\in \{0,1\}^{n}$ is given to Bob.
-The $Q$ system is in in the maximally entangled state with a reference $R$.
+The $Q$ system is in the maximally entangled state with a reference $\bar{Q}$.
 Alice and Bob exchange one round of communication, with the combined systems received or kept by Bob labelled $M$ and the systems received or kept by Alice labelled $M'$.
 Define projectors

 The qubit $f$-BB84 task is completed $\epsilon$-correctly on input $(x,y)$ if there exist POVM's $\{\Lambda^{x,y,0}_{M},\Lambda^{x,y,1}_{M}\}$, $\{\Lambda^{x,y,0}_{M'},\Lambda^{x,y,1}_{M'}\}$ such that,